You must be using Exhibit Builder version 3.3.3 or higher for Editorial to work.

 Add the first comment in a block

-The block will have your username and a text field for comments, which can be formatted using html.
-If your Omeka site email is also registered with Gravatar, then your Gravatar will show up above your username.
+The block will have your username and a text field for comments, which can be formatted using HTML.
+If the email address registered to the Omeka site user is also registered with Gravatar, then your Gravatar will show up above your username.
 Type your comment in the text field.

 Note: Multiple Editorial Blocks can be added to a single page, allowing for multiple comment chains.